kurai021/animebot/README.md

 ```
 * Read the [AniList APIv2 Docs](https://anilist.gitbook.io/anilist-apiv2-docs/)
 * Create a new account in [Amino](https://aminoapps.com/)
-* create a new [translator instance](https://console.bluemix.net/catalog/services/language-translator) you will find IAMURL, IAMAPIKEY, VERSION
+* create a new [Edamam developer account](https://developer.edamam.com/) and [create a recipe search API](https://developer.edamam.com/edamam-recipe-api), you will get a new ID and KEY
-* create a .env file with AMINOEMAIL, AMINOPASSWORD, AMINOCOMMUNITY, IAMURL, IAMAPIKEY, VERSION variables
+* create a .env file with AMINOEMAIL, AMINOPASSWORD, AMINOCOMMUNITY, EDAMAMID and EDAMAMPASSWORD variables
 * For know AMINOCOMMUNITY (the id for your Amino Community), test [this code](https://github.com/AminoJS/Amino.JS/blob/master/examples/getChat.js)

 ## Use